-The other day were reminiscing about the time when I decapitated his very first little garden.
+The other day my parents and I were reminiscing about the time I decapitated their very first little garden.
 I was only two years old, and my dad was anxiously waiting for the day when the new seed mat (that he and my mother had carefully tended over several weeks) would transform into the lush and bountiful garden promised on the package.

 After coming home from work one day, I toddled over and proudly greeted him with a bucket filled with the snapped off flower heads from his prized garden.
 With a two-year old’s precision, my little hands ripped them cleanly from their base, leaving no attached stems that might at least be plopped in a vase for my poor dejected father to enjoy for awhile.
 So there they lay in my bucket – like a bunch of colorful, but sad, decapitated heads.